 - Sewer Use Regulations

-These regulations govern the use of public sanitary sewers and cover issues such as the installation and connection of sanitary sewers and the discharge of waters and wastes into the public sanitary sewer systems.
+These regulations governs the use of public sanitary sewers and cover issues such as the installation and connection of sanitary sewers and the discharge of waters and wastes into the public sanitary sewer systems.
 The regulations also provide penalties for violations.
 These regulations are enacted by the Sewer District Board of Trustees in order to protect and promote the public health and to ensure the safe and efficient delivery of wastewater collection and centralized treatment services.
 These regulations are applicable to all areas within unincorporated Boone County, Missouri.

 - User Rate Regulations